Gililk48/kmerlib/README.md

 numpy
 tqdm

-You can install these dependencies using pip: pip install numpy tqdm
+Install these dependencies using pip: pip install numpy tqdm

 Additionally, ensure you have Python 3.6 or later installed.